Emil Fackenheim

+Early life and education

 Held by the British as an enemy alien after the outbreak of World War II, Fackenheim was sent to Canada in 1940, where he was interned at a remote internment camp near Sherbrooke, Quebec.
 He was freed afterward and served as the Interim Rabbi at Temple Anshe Shalom in Hamilton, Ontario, from 1943 to 1948.
 After this he enrolled in the graduate philosophy department of the University of Toronto and received a PhD from the University of Toronto with a dissertation on medieval Arabic philosophy (1945) and became Professor of Philosophy (1948–1984).
-He was among the original Editorial Advisors of the scholarly journal Dionysius.
+He was among the original editorial advisors of the scholarly journal Dionysius.
 In 1971, he received an honorary doctorate from Sir George Williams University, which later became Concordia University.

 Fackenheim researched the relationship of the Jews with God, believing that the Holocaust must be understood as an imperative requiring Jews to carry on Jewish existence and the survival of the State of Israel.
 He emigrated to Israel in 1984.

-"He was always saying that continuing Jewish life and denying Hitler a posthumous victory was the 614th law," referring to the 613 mitzvot given to the Jews in the Torah.
+According to a family friend, "He was always saying that continuing Jewish life and denying Hitler a posthumous victory was the 614th law," referring to the 613 mitzvot given to the Jews in the Torah.

 Background

-Emil Fackenheim created this concept of the "614th commandment" (or "614th mitzvah.")
+Emil Fackenheim created this concept of the "614th commandment" (or "614th mitzvah").
 The "614th Commandment" can be interpreted as a moral imperative that Jews not use the facts of the Holocaust to give up on God, Judaism or—in the case of secular Jews as well—on the continuing survival of the Jewish people, thereby giving Hitler a "posthumous victory".
 The meaning of this imperative has been the subject of serious dialogue both within and beyond the Jewish community.
 Opposition to the goals of Hitler is a moral touchstone that has implications for several sensitive issues.

 A new moral imperative

 Traditional Jewish law contains 613 mitzvot (commandments) as compiled by Maimonides.
 These laws—365 of which are negative (e.g. "Thou shalt not...") and 248 of which are positive—cover all aspects of life.
 Fackenheim asserted that tradition could not anticipate the Holocaust, so one more law, a 614th Commandment, became necessary.
 "Thou shalt not hand Hitler posthumous victories.
 To despair of the God of Israel is to continue Hitler's work for him."
 This proposes that people of Jewish heritage have a moral obligation to observe their faith and thus frustrate Hitler's goal of eliminating Judaism from the earth.

 Fackenheim came to this conclusion slowly.
 A professor of philosophy at the University of Toronto and a Reform rabbi, he did not become a Zionist until 1967, when his reaction to the Holocaust and its implications for Jewish law crystallized:

-It was at a meeting, just before the Six-Day War.
-It was a meeting in New York, and I had to make a speech.
-Before that, the Holocaust had never been essential to my ideology.
-However, when the chairman said, 'You've got to face it,' I had to face it.
-I said the most important thing I ever said.